-Apart from the reception areas in UNHCR offices, refugees have several other access avenues to UNHCR including its in-house telephone Infoline in Cairo and Alexandria.
-Infoline operators provide information-sharing and counselling and schedule registration appointments for asylum-seekers and refugees in Egypt from Sunday to Thursday in seven languages (Arabic, Tigrinya, Amharic, French, Oromo, English and Somali).
-Two-way communication also takes place through home visits, refugee outreach volunteers, focus group discussions, and our social media platforms which are run in six languages.
+Apart from the reception areas in UNHCR offices, refugees have several other access avenues to UNHCR including its recently expanded and revamped helpline - the "Infoline" - in Cairo and Alexandria to respond to the 170% surge in people seeking UNHCR's assistance and protection since the outbreak of violence in Sudan.
+Infoline operators provide information-sharing and counselling and schedule registration appointments for asylum-seekers and refugees in Egypt in seven languages (Arabic, Tigrinya, Amharic, French, Oromo, English and Somali).
+Two-way communication also takes place through home visits, refugee outreach volunteers, focus group discussions, and social media platforms which are run in six languages.
 Furthermore, refugees and asylum-seekers have access to legal remedies and representation through lawyers of NGO partners.